 Resources | Subject Notes | Physics

-This section focuses on understanding and applying the concept of average speed.
-Average speed is a fundamental concept in kinematics, describing how quickly an object is moving over a given distance.
-It's crucial to distinguish average speed from instantaneous speed, which is the speed at a specific point in time.
+This section focuses on understanding and calculating average speed.
+Average speed is a fundamental concept in physics, allowing us to describe how quickly an object is moving over a particular distance.

 $$ \text{Average Speed} = \frac{\text{Total Distance}}{\text{Total Time}} $$

-The standard unit for speed in the SI system is meters per second (m/s).
-Other common units include kilometers per hour (km/h) and miles per hour (mph).
-It's important to be able to convert between these units.
+The standard unit for speed in the International System of Units (SI) is meters per second (m/s).
+Other common units include:

-Let's work through some examples to illustrate how to use the average speed equation.
+Here are a few examples to illustrate how to use the average speed formula:

-A car travels a distance of 240 km in 4 hours.
+A car travels a distance of 200 kilometers in 4 hours.
 What is its average speed?

 ---|---|---|